 original format of a kart racer, Sumo Digital could have easily gone the simple route for a sequel and just pumped out new tracks and characters, changing almost nothing.
 Instead, they have built

 heavily on the base systems they made for their first game, completely overhauled the weapons and most of the character roster, as well as their biggest change: the addition of flying and boat

 standard ways of driving effectively in this game are efficient use of drift and boost.
 Whenever you drift, you slowly gain boost which can be increased to three levels.
 If you can plan your route so

 that you only stop drifting to make use of your boost, top speed will be your permanent speed.
 Combine this with the boost pads on the course itself, as well as doing air tricks to gain boost

 whenever you get some air (in car and boat mode, or when transforming), and you will be able to beat all comers.
-When you get chains going, it’s a massive rush of adrenaline which you always know in
+When you get chains going, it’s a massive rush of adrenaline.
+A rush heightened by the

-the back of your mind can be ruined by not being attentive enough and crashing into a wall or getting unlucky with enemy fire, which only serves to make it more exciting.
-The rules somewhat change in
+fact a lack of alertness or simply getting unlucky with enemy fire can crash you back to earth (or sea) which only serves to make it more exciting.
+The rules somewhat change in flight mode, where

-flight mode, where although hitting boosts is important, making your flight path as efficient as possible through the expansive space you are given to fly in most stages(there’s far more freedom to
+although hitting boosts is important, making your flight path as efficient as possible through the expansive space you are given to fly in most stages.
+Invisible walls are not nearly as prevalent as

 this format is missing in this game; it’s there as you would expect), Sonic Transformed expands on it with its World Tour